Vaishnavi-mocherla/QMNIST_NeuralNet_Training_and_Tuning/README.md

    - Experimented with optimizers, loss functions, dropout rates, and activation functions.
    - Analyzed the performance impact of each adjustment.

-6. **Backpropagation by Hand**:
-   - Conducted one round of forward and backward propagation manually on a small network, illustrating gradients calculation by hand.

 ## Results

 - **Base Model Accuracy**: (Include your base accuracy results).